icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

 If we were to call Ownership Semantics a paradigm, it would be the orientation around the _responsibility of values_ in a hierarchical fashion, placing emphasis on this system of responsibility, shifting focus from data structures and algorithms.

-The concept of _responsibility_ and _ownership_ is similar to the real world counter parts in that to own something means to have exclusive use over it and full responsibility over it.
+The concept of _responsibility_ and _ownership_ is similar to the real world counter parts in that to own something means to have exclusive use and full responsibility over it.

 [Rust](https://www.rust-lang.org/) is a multi-paradigm programming language but at its core is an Ownership-Orientated language.
 Everything in Rust has a concept of _"ownership"_ and _lifetime_ associated with it.
 Rust is designed around trying to be first and foremost "safe", especially with regards to concurrency.
-Rust does derive from the C++ family in terms of philosophy and style, but uses a more [qualifier-focused](https://www.gingerbill.org/article/2018/03/12/on-the-aesthetics-of-the-syntax-of-declarations/) declaration syntax and many concepts from functional languages from the [ML family](https://en.wikipedia.org/wiki/ML_%28programming_language%29).
+Rust derives from the C++ family in terms of philosophy and style, but uses a more [qualifier-focused](https://www.gingerbill.org/article/2018/03/12/on-the-aesthetics-of-the-syntax-of-declarations/) declaration syntax and many concepts from functional languages from the [ML family](https://en.wikipedia.org/wiki/ML_%28programming_language%29).

 _Lifetimes_ are theoretically orthogonal to _ownership_ but in practical, they usually are intrinsically coupled.
 I will not discuss the problems with object-based lifetimes in this article.